Dariia Sergaeva

-Daria Pavlovna Sergaeva (Дария Павловна Сергаева, born December 11, 2004, in Nizhny Novgorod, Russia) is a Russian individual rhythmic gymnast.
+Daria Pavlovna Sergaeva (Дария Павловна Сергаева, born December 11, 2004, in Nizhny Novgorod, Russia) is a retired Russian individual rhythmic gymnast.
 She is the Junior Rhythmic Gymnastics World champion of the ribbon apparatus (2019), and a three-time Russian Junior all-around medalist.

 Personal life

 She is the daughter of Tatyana Vladislavovna Sergaeva (born 1969), honored coach of Russia and head coach of the Russian national rhythmic gymnastics team since 2025.
 Daria has one sister Nataliia, retired rhythmic gymnast, who works as a coach in Italy.
 Her grandma is Natalia Borisovna Tishina, honored Master of Sports of the USSR (1969) and honored coach of Russia.

 Career

 Junior

 Sergaeva began training rhythmic gymnastics at the Nizhny Novgorod Regional Olympic Reserve, she is coached by her grandmother Natalia Borisovna Tishina, who is an honored rhythmic gymnastics coach for the Russian federation.